adrfer/bash-oh-my/README.md

 #### The `~/.bash-oh-my.local` file

 To further customize your bash setup, put whatever you need at the `~/.bash-oh-my.local` file.
+See example file within this repository.

 --
 Hey, looking for some bash best practices?
 Check out [bash-2c](https://github.com/adrfer/bash-2c).